 Were the winters when you were young worse than they are now?
 You may be able to prove it with the Winter Misery Index.

 The Winter Misery Index (WMI) is an attempt to weigh the relative severity of winter when compared with winters of the past.
 The WMI assigns single points for daily counts of maximum temperatures 10 degrees F or colder, and daily minimums of 0 degrees F or colder.
 If the minimum temperature drops to -20 degrees or colder greater, eight points are attributed to that day.
 Snowfall totals of one inch or greater in a day receive one point.
 Four-inch snowfalls generate four points for the day, an eight-inch snowfall receives a whopping 16 points.
-The duration of a winter is quantified using the number of days the snow depth is 12 inches or greater.
+To quantify the duration of winter, one point is tallied for every day with a snow depth of 12 inches or greater.

 All current measurements are at the Twin Cities International Airport.

-As of February 15, 2017 the WMI for the 2016-17 winter is at 48 points: 23 points for cold, 25 points for snow.
+As of March 15, 2017 the WMI for the 2016-17 winter is at 49 points: 23 points for cold, 26 points for snow.
 This is enough for this winter to be in the "mild" category.
-Seven more points are needed for this winter to be categorized as "moderate."
+Six more points are needed for this winter to be categorized as "moderate."

 The WMI for the winter of 2015-16 finished with 47 points, enough for 2014-15 to be categorized as a "mild" winter.
 The WMI points for the 2015-2016 winter were 18 for cold and 29 snow: 47 points.
 The winter of 2016-17 should easily pass last winter in points.